nandan-mandaliya-05/Collection_Manipulator/README.md

 Student ID: 101 | Name: Alice | Age: 20 | Subjects: ['Python', 'Math', 'English'] | Date of Birth: 2006-05-15 | Scores: [85, 90, 80] | Total: 255 | Grade: B+ | Average:85.00
 ```

-This allows all student information and academic performance to be viewed from one place.

 ---

 # ✏️ 3.
 Update Student Information